endurantgames/cosmiclegends/src/advancement.md

 ## Changes

-Optionally, you could can make any or all of these changes to your hero:
+Optionally, you could can make any or all of these changes to your hero at the end of a Storyline:

 - Change one of your Ideals to any other word.
 - Change your Opportunity if you haven't already completed your Storyline.